Born: September 14, 1947

 Neill has managed to carve out a successful career as an actor.
 Many will remember him from the series of Jurassic Park films.
 He's also starred in several television shows, including The Tudors, Crusoe, Happy Town and Alcatraz.

-The veteran actor's most recent films include The Vow (2012), with Channing Tatum and Rachel McAdams, The Hunter (2012) alongside Willem Dafoe and Frances O'Connor, Escape Plan (2013) opposite Sylvester Stallone, Hunt for the Wilderpeople (2016), and The Daughter (2016).
+The veteran actor's most recent films include The Vow (2012), with Channing Tatum and Rachel McAdams, The Hunter (2012) alongside Willem Dafoe and Frances O'Connor, Escape Plan (2013) opposite Sylvester Stallone, Hunt for the Wilderpeople (2016), The Daughter (2016) and the drama Tommy's Honour (2017).

 Neill married Noriko Watanabe, a makeup artist, in September 1989.
 They have a daughter, Elena.
 He also has a son, Tim, from a previous relationship with a New Zealand actress.
 Neil was awarded the Order of the British Empire in 1993 for his service to acting.
 He and his family divide their time between homes in Los Angeles, Australia and New Zealand.